 You never forget the moment you first see something truly extraordinary, especially if it’s one of the big ‘box-tickers’ – the likes of the Pyramids, the Great Wall of China or Machu Picchu.
 The Angkorian temples are considered on a par with these world wonders, and the first time you lay eyes on them it’s hard not to be stunned.

-That’s exactly what happened when we visited Koh Ker – the kind of magical, spontaneous encounter it’s hard to find at a big box-ticker.
+That’s exactly what happened when we visited Koh Ker – the kind of magical, spontaneous encounter it’s hard to find at a busier site.
 Founded just 50 years or so after the Angkor complex, the Koh Ker offers similar insight into Khmer history and architecture.
 A two-hour drive from Siem Reap, visiting this 10th-century temple will most likely mean an early start – but it’s so worth it when you arrive.
 There aren’t many places left this beautiful that don’t have the coach loads of tourists arriving, but, thankfully, that two hours makes it very self-selecting.

 You need to take your time here and explore at leisure.
 As soon as you arrive you realise you’re somewhere a bit different; if you told your friends about it, they wouldn’t probably know it (and we kind of like that).
 You can get lost in that romantic, awe-inspiring, humbling feeling of seeing a true world wonder – without the box-ticker crowds.

 On our visit to Koh Ker, we met a group of children from a nearby school.
 The kids live in a local village about 5 minutes away in the Svayong commune, part of the Koulean District, and use the complex as a rather remarkable playground.
 It was lovely to see them messing about, playing hide-and-seek, none the wiser that a 10th-century temple isn’t exactly a commonplace crèche.
 You don’t know what you don’t know!